This year, Snohomish County residents have two excellent opportunities to save on purchasing a new home heating system!

 The Federal Tax Credit For a Wood-Burning Stove

 U.S. consumers buying highly efficient wood stoves and larger residential biomass heating systems this year will be able to claim a significant tax credit this year.
-In 2022, consumers can receive a 26% tax credit through Section 25D of the Internal Revenue Code.
-The credit will decrease to 22% in 2023.
+In 2023, consumers can receive a 22% tax credit through Section 25D of the Internal Revenue Code.

 The federal tax credit is uncapped.
 It’s based on the full cost of the unit, including installation.
 This is a great opportunity to save on purchasing your new wood-burning stove!